 Another important affiliate marketing KPI that you must track is the difference between your gross and net orders.

 By gross order, we mean the total amount of sales generated by your affiliate program.
-On the other hand, net orders are equal to the total number of gross orders minus all returned or canceled orders.
+On the other hand, net orders equal the total number of gross orders minus all returned or canceled orders.

 By keeping track of this number, you might be able to spot problems like fraud, logistical failure, and a lack of quality control, among other things.
 For instance, if you have a large number of gross orders whereas a much smaller number of net orders, this could indicate a problem.
 You can then take action according to the requirements at the right time.

 On another account, Whether you are getting a lot of returns because of the same issue, you should look into it to see if there is any truth to it.
 Or else, it could serve as an indication of an affiliate scam.
 By that, it means the affiliate program in which a partner uses deceptive methods to place many orders to increase their commission.

 15. Category-Wise Performance

 If you are operating a program with several types of affiliates, it is vital to keep track of each category’s performance.
-Hence, this affiliate marketing KPIs is efficient for determining which clients you’re attracting.
+Hence, these affiliate marketing KPIs efficiently determine which clients you’re attracting.

-Let’s imagine that discount websites provide for the majority of your program’s earnings.
+Let’s imagine that discount websites provide most of your program’s earnings.
 This means you are attracting more customers from the bottom stage of the sales funnel—those already familiar with your products and services.
-If increasing sales and conversions is your top priority, then this would serve as a good indicator.
+If increasing sales and conversions is your top priority, this will serve as a good indicator.

 Whereas, if you are getting more money from content partners, it would suggest that your affiliate program is bringing in more clients from the initial stage, top of the sales funnel.
 In this case, if brand recognition is your priority, then this is a good indicator.
 To match the unique aims of your business or program, you might shift your focus to the concerned affiliate category.